gpmurray/academic-kickstart/content/home/dissertation.md

 To answer these questions, I construct a novel dataset detailing the criminal histories, wealth, and electoral results of all state legislative candidates in India since 2003 (N = 83,000).
 I measure political performance with original data on the geo-locations of over 20 million local public works projects from India’s largest anti-poverty scheme (the National Rural Employment Guarantee).
 Overall, I find criminal politicians underperform in office.

-For a more detailed summary of my dissertation work, please see here.
+For a more detailed summary of my dissertation work, please see {{ %staticref "files/Dissertation Summary.pdf" %}}here{{ %/staticref %}}.